mesolitica/malaya/README-pypi.rst

 -  **MS-EN Translation**, provide standard Malay to English using T5-Bahasa.
 -  **Zero-shot classification**, provide Zero-shot classification interface using Transformer-Bahasa to recognize texts without any labeled training data.
 -  **Zero-shot Entity Recognition**, provide Zero-shot entity tagging interface using Transformer-Bahasa to extract entities.
--  **Augmentation**, augment any text using dictionary of synonym, Wordvector or Transformer-Bahasa.
 -  **Constituency Parsing**, breaking a text into sub-phrases using finetuned Transformer-Bahasa.
 -  **Coreference Resolution**, finding all expressions that refer to the same entity in a text using Dependency Parsing models.
--  **Dependency Parsing**, extracting a dependency parse of a sentence using finetuned Transformer-Bahasa.
+-  **Dependency Parsing**, extracting a dependency parse of a sentence using finetuned Transformer-Bahasa and T5-Bahasa.
 -  **Emotion Analysis**, detect and recognize 6 different emotions of texts using finetuned Transformer-Bahasa.
 -  **Entity Recognition**, seeks to locate and classify named entities mentioned in text using finetuned Transformer-Bahasa.
 -  **Jawi-to-Rumi**, convert from Jawi to Rumi using Transformer.
 -  **Language Detection**, using Fast-text and Sparse Deep learning Model to classify Malay (formal and social media), Indonesia (formal and social media), Rojak language and Manglish.
 -  **Language Model**, using KenLM, Masked language model using BERT, ALBERT and RoBERTa, and GPT2 to do text scoring.
--  **Normalizer**, using local Malaysia NLP researches hybrid with Transformer-Bahasa to normalize any bahasa texts.
 -  **NSFW Detection**, detect NSFW text using rules based and subwords Naive Bayes.
 -  **Num2Word**, convert from numbers to cardinal or ordinal representation.
 -  **Paraphrase**, provide Abstractive Paraphrase using T5-Bahasa and Transformer-Bahasa.